radimbig/hospital/README.md

 ## Running the Application

 ### Backend
-Navigate to the `hospital` directory and run:
+Navigate to the `kamsoft` directory and run:
 ```bash
 dotnet run
 ```